The Digital Arts Lab is currently developing a suite of modules.

 What does it take to expand on Arts and Humanities learning to become a successful digital change agent?
 Based on research carried out at Warwick and around the world, including work with successful Warwick graduates over ten years, we have designed a module that introduces and provides scope to practice the essential elements: Design Thinking, Systems Thinking, Visual Thinking, knowledge of and skills with key technologies, remote team working, project management and much more.
 We use a “problem based” approach (as used in our successful IATL Design Thinking modules), with a range of case studies and design challenges of interest to Arts and Humanities students.
 Some of these are focussed on developing capabilities within the Arts Faculty itself, others are outward looking, applying our capabilities for the benefit of the wider community.
 The module begins by exploring each student’s home disciplines, and with a transdisciplinary mindset, the commonalities and connections between them.
 We will focus especially on the common challenges of public engagement, and how digital technologies are used and may be used in the future.
 We will introduce the students to the work of our digital-creative industry partners, providing them with opportunities to develop their own network of innovators and experts.
 The students will critically and creatively reimagine Arts and Humanities practices, proposing ways in which they may be transformed through technology.

 Intended Learning Outcomes

-- Describe and evaluate the use of technology in their home discipline, compared to other disciplines and practices in the Arts and beyond.
+- Describe and evaluate the use of technology in your home discipline, compared to other disciplines and practices in the Arts and beyond.

 - Know, recognise, and diagnose the common reasons for failure and success in digital transformation projects.

-- Articulate ideas from their own disciplines, illustrating how they challenge and help us to overcome the limitations of techno-centricity.
+- Articulate ideas from your own disciplines, illustrating how they challenge and help us to overcome the limitations of techno-centricity.

 - Understand key concepts from Design Thinking and human-centred design, and how they address the limitations of a techno-centric approach.